rajarshi99/rajarshi99.github.io/research/gnn4pde.md

 and so on.

-EXPLAIN THE GNN
+Graph Convolution Network (GCN) is a type of GNN.
+Here we only work with node attributes.

 ## Toy Problems

-1. Take the Poi 2D problem with only Dirichlet boundary.
+1. Take a Poisson's 2D problem with only Dirichlet boundary.
 Generate a mesh using the Triangle package in python.
 Choose a naive guess solution.
 Assign the guess solution values at the nodes.
-Experiment with GNN with loss being l2 err of Ku - f.
+Experiment with Graph Convolution Network (GCN) with loss being a norm of Ku - f.
-Figure out the metrics and write them.
-Provide a link to a python notebook.

-1. Do the same as above
-but insted tweak the neighbourhood activation function to a differential function with the intuition of gradients and attributes.

 ## Conclusion